Serge Aubin: Coaching career

 Aubin was then named an assistant coach for the Freezers, beginning the 2013–14 season.
 In the following season he replaced Benoit Laporte on September 25, 2014, and took over head coaching responsibilities.
 In November 2014, he was named to the coaching staff of the Canadian Men's National Team for the Deutschland Cup, serving as assistant to head coach Jeff Tomlinson.
 One year later, Aubin served as an assistant coach for the German Men's National Team at the Deutschland Cup.
 In January 2015, he signed a contract extension, that would keep him in Hamburg until 2017.
 However, the Freezers organization folded in May 2016, which ended Aubin's coaching tenure in Hamburg.

 On June 7, 2016, Aubin was named head coach of the Vienna Capitals of the Austrian Hockey League.
 He guided the team to the championship in his first year as coach.
 On December 29, 2017, the ZSC Lions of the National League announced that Aubin would take over the head coaching job at ZSC starting with the 2018–19 season.
-He was sacked on January 14, 2019 because under his guidance, the team did not develop as the club leaders had hoped for.
+He was sacked on January 14, 2019, after failing to guide the club to expectations.
 In May 2019, he signed a two-year deal as head coach of German DEL team Eisbären Berlin.